supermasita/blog.supermasita.com/_posts/2019-07-05-Python-Convert_semantic_version_to_integer.markdown

 ---
 How can I search a range of versions?
 How can I have a integer representing a semantic version?

-Looking for a way to convert semantic version to integer, I found and [answer in **Stack Overflow**](https://stackoverflow.com/questions/41516633/how-to-convert-version-number-to-integer-value#41516650), which I think is the correct one... although it was marked as being so.
+Looking for a way to convert semantic version to integer, I found an [answer in **Stack Overflow**](https://stackoverflow.com/questions/41516633/how-to-convert-version-number-to-integer-value#41516650), which I think is the correct one... although it was not marked as being so.

 Here is shown as a Python function:
 ```python